 Venue Tax Information

-This Nov.
-3rd election, Borger residents will see more than political candidates on their ballot; Proposition A will present the option to vote for or against a Venue Tax to support the Aluminum Dome Project.* Learn what a Venue Tax is here:
+On the Nov.
+3rd 2020 election, Borger residents saw more than political candidates on their ballot; Proposition A presented the option to vote for or against a Venue Tax to support the Aluminum Dome Project.* Proposition A passed and plans for the Aluminum Dome project are slated for completion in Jan.
+2022.
+Learn what a Venue Tax is here:

 What is a Venue Tax?
 A Venue Tax is a 2% Hotel Occupancy Tax added to the bill on a hotel stay or other short-term rental; like the existing Hotel Occupancy Tax, it is added onto a traveler’s hotel bill and collected by the hotel then paid to the City.
 The existing Hotel Occupancy Tax (HOT) was set at 7% in 2003, and State law restricts the use of HOT money to projects and expenses related to tourism.
 A Venue Tax must be approved by voters and dedicated to the support of an approved Venue Project — for Borger residents that is the Aluminum Dome Project.

 🔵A Venue Tax adds 2% to existing Hotel Occupancy Tax (the existing Hotel Occupancy Tax rate is 7%) on the bill of a hotel stay or other short-term rental.

 🔵A Venue Tax supports an approved designated Venue Project (in Borger's case this is the Dome).

 🔵A Venue Tax presents residents the option to vote for or against a tax that will be paid by travelers/anyone who stays in a hotel in Borger.

 🔵 A Venue Tax does not raise property taxes.